pfekin/attention-driven-transformers/README.md

 | ETTm1 | 0.3704 | **0.3295** | +11.0 % | × 1.34 |
 | ETTm2 | 0.1850 | **0.1751** | +5.4 % | × 1.44 |

-> ⚠️ Lightweight implementations optimized for Colab; not reference versions of Darts or Hugging Face.
+> ⚠️ Lightweight implementations optimized for Colab.
+Not reference versions of Darts or Hugging Face.

 ## Installation & Usage